 GL Gem Raman PL532™

-The GL Gem Raman™ PL532 TEC is an advanced gem testing instrument for experienced gemmologists, gem dealers, mineral collectors, researchers and others; it is also an excellent educational tool.
+The GL Gem Raman™ PL532 TEC is an advanced dual purpose gem testing system for experienced gemmologists, gem dealers, mineral collectors, researchers and others; it is also an excellent educational tool.
 It was introduced in 2012 and is the first and fastest commercially available Raman unit offered at an economical price.

 Using an extensive reference data-base the GL Gem Raman quickly can tell the difference between diamond, cubic zirconia, glass and zircon, distinguish natural from polymer treated jadeite and from nephrite, separate real from faux pearls, tell whether it is ivory or plastic; it works great on beads, carvings and gem materials set in jewellery.